PhilMo6/meshpunk/README.md

 - Pre-cache Downloads

-Press the **DL** button (visible when WiFi and SD are available) to bulk-download tiles for offline use.
+In the map settings you can download map tiles to bulk-download tiles for offline use.
 Choose an area size and zoom range, then download.
 Tiles are written atomically to SD so interrupted downloads won't leave corrupt files.

 - Contact Selection

 Long-press on a contact marker (touchscreen) or center the trackball on one and press Enter to view contact details including name, type, distance, hop count, and last seen time.

+- Meshprint

+With enough mesh data you can run a meshprint on the sender of a message to try to capture the first and second hop repeaters which will then be used to triangulate the senders general locaton.
+The more data you have the better your results will be!

 ## Project Structure